-- 5b5++) Examples of pieces physically detached, resulting in a "DNF": two 3x3x3 center caps, two big cube center pieces, a 3x3x3 edge piece, a 4x4x4 edge piece ("wing"), any combination of two pieces that both have coloured faces.
+- 5b5++) EXAMPLE Examples of parts physically detached, resulting in a DNF: two 3x3x3 center caps, two big cube center pieces, a 3x3x3 edge piece, a 4x4x4 edge piece ("wing"), any combination of two pieces that both have colored parts.

-- 5b5++++) Example of pieces physically attached but not fully placed, resulting in a "DNF": a 3x3x3 edge piece slightly popped out.
+- 5b5++++) EXAMPLE Example of parts physically attached but not fully placed, resulting in a DNF: a 3x3x3 edge piece slightly popped out.